What is Superscript?

 - Customer service phone number only operates Monday to Friday

-- Geared more towards tech savvy people
+- Geared more towards tech-savvy people

 If you need business insurance, Superscript is a great option.
 There is a very long list of professions, sectors and types of policy you can choose from and prices start at just over £5 (though this will vary from business to business).

 Superscript is better for people who are comfortable managing their policy predominantly online, though there is a customer service number.
+If you have read this review and decided that Superscript business insurance is not for you, you can also compare other business insurance policies on the market.

 Frequently asked questions